l0co/springshell-jpa-boilerplate/README.md

 # Spring Shell JPA boiler plate

 A [Spring Shell](https://spring.io/projects/spring-shell) boilerplate application with JPA support based on H2 (repleacable).
-Application supports rendering entities in shell in table format.
-The example database contains one example `Currency` entity.
+The application supports rendering entities in a shell using a table format.
+An example database contains one example `Currency` entity.

 ## Examples